Illinois Compiled Statutes

 (1) the United States Department of Justice, the

-Federal Bureau of Investigation, the Drug Enforcement Agency and all United States Marshals or Deputy United States Marshals whose duties involve the enforcement of federal criminal laws;
+Federal Bureau of Investigation, and the Drug Enforcement Administration and all United States Marshals or Deputy United States Marshals whose duties involve the enforcement of federal criminal laws;

 (1.5) the United States Department of Homeland